 The feasibility of wet floodproofing the structure was also reviewed.
 The finished floor would be raised to the DFE and the area beneath the finished floor would be wet floodproofed.
 Per regulations for residential and non-residential structures, this approach would be allowed for either the commercial/retail or temporary lodging scenario.
 The new finished floor elevation would be 2.40 feet above the base of the historic windows.
 Raising the floor elevation 3.86 feet would reduce the first-floor ceiling height to less than the 7'-6" minimum allowed for habitable spaces, per the International Building Code; therefore, in order to use the space for the proposed uses, the second floor would need to be eliminated.
 This would reduce the building to a single story with less than 1,850 square feet in gross floor area.
 Raising the floor would also increase the length needed for an ADA accessible ramp by approximately 45 feet.
-An accessible egress route to the Shurs Lane annex within the building would also need to be stored within the building footprint, further reducing usable floor area.
+An accessible egress route to the Shurs Lane annex within the building would also need to be considered given the elimination of the second story.
+Any mechanical equipment would need to be stored within the building footprint, further reducing usable floor area.
 The remaining usable floor area would need to be sufficient to support the commercial/retail or temporary lodging operations.